monimck/climb-a-day/README.md

 }
 ```

-Hints are auto-generated from `grade` and `location`:
+Hints are auto-generated from `grade`, `location`, and boulder name:
-- Guess 3 hint → `Hint: V15 boulder`
+- Guess 3 hint → `Hint: V15 in Rocklands, South Africa`
-- Guess 4 hint → `Hint: Located in Rocklands, ZA`
+- Guess 4 hint → "Tap to reveal first letter" → `Name begins with F`

 ## Adding Photos